-To ensure all DRC members have the same information available to them, all documents will be distributed through city staff.
-If a member has information, they would like to share with other committee members, the information should be given to staff for distribution to the entire committee.
+In order to ensure all committee members have the same information available to them, all documents will be distributed through city staff.
+If a member has information he or she would like to share with other committee members, the information should be given to staff for distribution to the entire committee.
 Maintaining this flow of information will facilitate a respectful, collaborative process, and help avoid unintended violations of open meeting laws (e.g., serial meetings).